AU2125/compsem-24-web/README.md

 ## Contribution Guidelines
 We welcome contributions from the community to improve CompSem'24.
 If you'd like to contribute, please follow these guidelines:
 1. Fork the repository and clone it locally.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
+2. Create a new branch for your feature or bug fix: `git checkout -b <feature-name>`.
 3. Make your changes and ensure they are working properly.
-4. Commit your changes: `git commit -m "Your message here"`.
+4. Commit your changes: `git commit -m "<Your message here>"`.
-5. Push to the branch: `git push origin feature-name`.
+5. Push to the branch: `git push origin <feature-name>`.
-6. Submit a pull request
-equest detailing your changes.
+6. Submit a pull request detailing your changes.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/MIT).